prvenka/sandbox-bus-app-relnote/template.md

 [!include[banner](includes/banner.md)]

 Describe your new feature, and then give an elevator pitch of the business value for it.
 Include high-value features that light up something exciting for our customers.
 This should be features that a customer needs to plan for...definitely larger than a hotfix or bug fix.
-This is information that you would previously have included in the roadmap.

 If your feature has been designated as a key feature, complete this entire template.
 If it isn't, then only complete the **Business value**, **Describe the feature**, and **Status** sections.